menyf/100-hours-projects/002_skateboarding.md

 Play alone in the parking lot of apartment for 1h.
 I can do a little tic-tac of regular.

 Total time = 8h30min + 1h = 9h30min.

+## Day 11 - 04/27/2020

+Play alone in the parking lot of apartment for 1h.
+I can do tic-tac in both styles without stepping down. https://v.douyin.com/wQ85Jh/

+Total time = 8h30min + 1h = 9h30min.